Guide to Preventing and Treating Gingivitis

 Poor Oral Hygiene Habits

-Poor oral hygiene habits contributes to this disease, such as not brushing or flossing every meal or on a daily basis since this makes the gingivitis develop easier.
+Poor oral hygiene habits contribute to this disease, such as not brushing or flossing every meal or on a daily basis since this makes the gingivitis develop easier.

 Gingivitis develops easier during hormonal changes, which includes those during pregnancy, puberty, menopause, and monthly menstruation since it makes the gums more sensitive,